 Max Wettstein points out that if you are an elite or professional athlete, your exercise nutrition plan is most likely performance driven.
 "High intensity exercise prefers carbohydrates for fuel, while slower, endurance-type (purely aerobic) exercise tends to access stored fat," he says.

-- Carbohydrates: IDEA suggests athletes "get 55 to 60 percent of their total calories from carbohydrates."
+- Carbohydrates: The handout suggests athletes "get 55 to 60 percent of their total calories from carbohydrates."

 - Protein: A study published in Nutrition, determined that low to moderate exercise intensity has little effect on protein requirements.
 However, the study also showed that protein requirements for endurance and top sports athletes may be higher than those of sedentary individuals.
 IDEA lists lean meats, shellfish, poultry, fish, soy and eggs as good protein sources.